Sweden: Modern history

-There was a significant population increase during the 18th and 19th centuries, which the writer Esaias Tegnér in 1833 attributed to "the peace, the smallpox vaccine, and the potatoes".
 Between 1750 and 1850, the population in Sweden doubled.
 According to some scholars, mass emigration to America became the only way to prevent famine and rebellion; over 1% of the population emigrated annually during the 1880s.
-Nevertheless, Sweden remained poor, retaining a nearly entirely agricultural economy even as Denmark and Western European countries began to industrialise.

-Many looked towards America for a better life during this time.
 It is thought that between 1850 and 1910 more than one million Swedes moved to the United States.
-In the early 20th century, more Swedes lived in Chicago than in Gothenburg (Sweden's second largest city).
-Most Swedish immigrants moved to the midwestern United States, with a large population in Minnesota, with a few others moving to other parts of the United States and Canada.
+Nevertheless, Sweden remained poor, retaining a nearly entirely agricultural economy even as Western European countries began to industrialise.